Project-Pandora-Game/pandora-documentation/asset_creation/pages/Glossary.md

 ## Item size

-Allows other bits of Pandora logic to determine where does this item fit.
+Allows other bits of Pandora logic to determine where this item fits.
 Most notably used for storage modules to prevent things such as storing a table in a purse.

 Items can have the following sizes:
-- `bodypart` - Exclusively used by body parts, as it makes no sense to consider them as anyting else than part of the body.
+- `bodypart` - Exclusively used by body parts, as it makes no sense to consider them as anything else than part of the body.
 - `small` - Items that fit into a box (20cm x 20cm).
 - `medium` - Items that fit into a backpack.
 - `large` - Items that fit into a 1m x 1m crate.